The Importance of Praising Our Children

 When I was a runt of a seven-year-old, I played in a rainy soccer game.
 As the raindrops shot to the ground, I ran through the muddy field.
-The tall blonde on the other team kept kicking the ball into the back of our net.
+The tall blonde girl on the other team kept kicking the ball into the back of our net.
 She had already scored five goals.
-My coach, desperate to end the massacre, tried me at defense instead of offense.
-The ball kicked loose, halfway between the tall blonde and me.
+My coach, desperate to end the massacre, tried me at defence instead of offense.
+The ball kicked loose, halfway between the tall blonde girl and me.
 We ran toward that ball simultaneously until we collided.
 I knocked her down.
 I went down, too—only, I popped right back up like a jack-in-the-box, taking the ball with me.

 I sprinted down the field and somehow looked up just in time to notice my dad had arrived.
 He had gotten out of his car, in his courtroom suit and loafers, and tramped through the mud.
 Pride was beaming out of him as he marched—I felt it.
 I took his energy—and the ball—and ran faster and faster until I got to the other team’s goalie.

 I didn’t score, but my Dad was wild with pride.
 “Good job, Angela!
 Way to get in there!
 Keep it up!”
 He wouldn’t stop yelling.
 But I wasn’t embarrassed.

 He stood there on those soggy sidelines the rest of the game in his sopping wet suit, foggy glasses, and drenched hair.
 I didn’t score that game—but the giant didn’t score again either.